RihannatAdekunle/Bank-Customer-Churn-Prediction/README.md

 ---

 ## Introduction
 This report presents an in-depth analysis of customer churn prediction for a bank.
 Key findings reveal that older, inactive customers and those in Spain are more likely to churn.
-The Random Forest model demonstrated the best performance, with 87% accuracy and actionable insights derived from feature importance analysis.
+The Logisitic Regression model demonstrated the best performance, with 79% accuracy and actionable insights derived from feature importance analysis.
 Recommendations focus on retention strategies targeting at-risk groups.
 This study leverages customer demographic and account activity data to predict churn using machine learning models.
 The objective is to reduce attrition rates and guide retention strategies.

 ---